isomerpages/moe-nushigh/_students-and-parents/School Fees.md

 | International Students (non-ASEAN) | 2,616 |
 |

-There is also a supplementary fee of S$20 (subject to revision) per month per student.
+There is also a miscellaneous fee of S$20 (subject to revision) per month per student.

 1\.
 The school fee structure applies to all students, regardless of date of admission to the school.